DaveAldon/davealdon/README.md

 ## Hey! 👋

-I'm a software developer from Michigan, and I work for Bravo LT, a software consultancy.
-I like making Discord bots, AI stuff, and apps!
+I'm a software developer from Michigan, and I work for Michigan Labs, a software consultancy.
+I like making apps, machine learning projects, and other open-source tools.

 ## Some more background